fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_000.md

-# Career Growth and Job Market
+# Career Growth And Job Market

-## Have You Ever Needed to Prove Yourself as a Developer?
+## Have You Ever Needed To Prove Yourself As A Developer?

 Yes, almost everyday.
 I reached a point where my confidence grew enough but it took years.